-In 2018 the Group of First Investment Bank reported higher financial results and steady development, as net profit after tax increased to BGN 171,546 thousand compared to BGN 92,245 thousand a year earlier.
+In 2018 First Investment Bank reported higher financial results and steady development, as net profit increased to BGN 164,138 thousand compared to BGN 85,466 thousand a year earlier.
 Such increase was mainly driven by the higher other income, including from sales of assets, as a result of the Bank's consistent actions to reduce non-interest-bearing assets and further optimization of its balance-sheet positions.
-Reported income from sale of assets for the year amounted to BGN 81,098 thousand (2017: 10,642 thousand), including the finance lease transaction at the end of the year for a significant part of the site of the former Kremikovtzi metallurgical plant with an international investor: a subsidiary of Soravia Real Estate Developers GmbH, part of the Austrian economic group Soravia.
-The return on equity (after tax) was 19.24% (2017: 10.24%), the return on assets (after tax) was 1.87% (2017: 1,03%), and the earnings per share - BGN 1.56 (2017: BGN 0.84).
+Reported income from sale of assets for the year amounted to BGN 81,117 thousand (2017: 10,616 thousand), including the finance lease transaction at the end of the year for a significant part of the site of the former Kremikovtzi metallurgical plant with an international investor: a subsidiary of Soravia Real Estate Developers GmbH, part of the Austrian economic group Soravia.
+The return on equity (after tax) was 18.99% and the return on assets (after tax) was 1.85%.